 When you contact your representative, ask about arranging a visit to a district or federal office.
-Meeting your representatives and/or members of their staff allows you to express appreciation for your scholarship and learn more about their work.
-Contact the nearest office to find out when they will be available for a meeting.
+Meeting your representatives and/or members of their staff allows you to express appreciation for your scholarship and learn more about his/her work.
+Contact the nearest office to find out when he/she will be available for a meeting.
 Here are some tips for a successful visit: